rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 Verify 1/file3
 ```

-The verification with the `W` key cannot be done with a compressed archive.
+The verification with the `-W` option cannot be done with a compressed archive.
 The key ++d++ must be used:

 ```bash
 tar dfz file_name.tgz